 - Tonnage actually collected (own scheme collections only, excluding collections or evidence provided by other schemes or AATFs) - Scheme target tonnage - Tonnage (if any) for which the scheme wishes to pay the compliance fee - Net total collection, transport and treatment costs from Designated Collection Facilities (DCFs), - Net total regulation 34 collection, transport and treatment costs (excluding any reg.
-34 collections carried out by or on behalf of other schemes) - Net total regulation 43 collection, transport and treatment costs - Net total regulation 52 collection, transport and treatment costs - Costs of providing the necessary containers (delivery, rental and depreciation) if not covered above - Note: Net total costs above include any income generated from sale of material or parts whether or not this is retained by the scheme as these may not accurately reflect the actual costs involved and could lead to double counting.
+34 collections carried out by or on behalf of other schemes) - Net total regulation 43 collection, transport and treatment costs - Net total regulation 52 collection, transport and treatment costs - Costs of providing the necessary containers (delivery, rental and depreciation) if not covered above

+Note: Net total costs above include any income received by the scheme from WEEE materials or parts

+The information collected should reflect only WEEE actually collected by each scheme, not any agreements with other schemes.
+Costs of collections performed by other schemes or evidence purchases are excluded, as these may not accurately reflect the actual costs involved and could lead to double counting.
 (This will be included in the data auditing process).

-The information collected should reflect only WEEE actually collected by each scheme, not any agreements with other schemes.
-Costs of collections performed by other schemes or evidence purchases are excluded,